The McLellan Poetry Prize is awarded by the Arran Theatre and Arts Trust as part of the annual McLellan Arts Festival.

 However, the 2021 Poetry Competition is going ahead.
 The judge this year will be the poet Luke Wright (recent winner of the Saboteur Award 2021 for the best Spoken Word Performer).

-THE 2021 COMPETITION IS NOW CLOSED FOR ENTRIES
+THE 2021 COMPETITION HAS NOW CONCLUDED

 Dubbed "the bard of lockdown' by The Telegraph after his marathon of 100 online gigs, Luke is the author of four books of poems, three verse plays and ten poetry stage shows, and has recently won the Saboteur Award 2021 for the best Spoke Word Performer.